-The City of South Burlington is currently requesting bids for the Kennedy Drive Stormwater Ponds 5 & 6 Improvement Project as described in the contract documents.
+The City of South Burlington recently awarded the bid for the Kennedy Drive Stormwater Ponds 5 & 6 Improvement Project.

 There are a series of seven stormwater ponds that manage runoff generated by Kennedy Drive.
 The City worked with an engineer to design improvements to these ponds, so that they can treat additional runoff.